-Skilled Nursing Care
+3.3.8 Skilled Nursing Care

-Important: Certification is required before any skilled nursing care is received.
+Important: Precertification is required before any skilled nursing care is received.
 (This requirement is waived if the patient is covered by Medicare.)
-If certification is not obtained, a \$200 penalty will be assessed before any benefits may be paid.
-Please refer to the "Certification" section on pages 27-32.
+If precertification is not obtained, a \$400 penalty will be assessed before any benefits may be paid.
+Please refer to section 3.2, Pre-certification for additional information.

 The Medical Plan pays for charges by a registered nurse (R.N.), licensed practical nurse (L.P.N.), or nursing agency for skilled care.